Taigar17/History-Game/README.md

 # History-Game
  ### This is a Unity 3D history explorer game, developed during my final year of University.
+(2022/2023)

 ## How To Play:
+- W/A/S/D Keys = Are used to move your characters.
+- Space Bar = Used to jump.
+- 'g' = Used to interact with objects

 ## Game Objectives:
 + The aim of this project is to create a moderately interactive and informative historical world simulation.
 The ultimate objective is to craft a functional 3D educational game for exploring history, employing the Unity engine.